llimllib/limbo/README.md

 Contributions will be considered and may be accepted, you may want to [email me](bill@billmill.org) because I might not notice your PR.

+## Python Versions

+At the moment, this software only officially supports python 3.10, because the test fixtures fail on older versions of python due to some weird urllib3 inconsistency.

+It may run on other versions of python, but for the moment they're unfortunately not tested.

 ## Installation

 1. Clone the repo